valasek/timesheet/server/documentation/documentation.md

 ### Usability

-* Previous weeks are loaded laster
+* Previous weeks are loaded faster
 * Weeks and consultants can be changed directly on the Overview page
 * Removed footer, main toolbar takes less space
 * Disable all fields in previous weeks unless editing is enabled